 To make the ice cream base, all you have to do is blend those four ingredients until they are as smooth as possible then pour it into your ice cream maker!

-The vegan mango ice cream layer
+Vegan mango ice cream layer

 Before making the ice cream base, we need to prep the flavour for the mango layer by, you guessed it, blending frozen mangoes!